Right Angled Triangle

 Right Triangle Area

-Properties of Right Triangle
+Properties of Right Angled Triangle

 The first property of a right triangle is that it has one of its angles as 90º.
 The 90º angle is a right angle and the largest angle of a right triangle.
-Also, the other two angles are lesser than 90º or are acute angles.
+Also, the other two angles are lesser than 90º and are called acute angles.
 The right triangle properties are listed below:

-- The largest angle is always 90º.
+- The largest angle of a right angle triangle is always 90º.

-- The largest side is called the hypotenuse which is always the side opposite to the right angle.
+- The largest side of a right triangle is called the hypotenuse which is always the side opposite to the right angle.

 - The measurements of the sides follow the Pythagoras rule.